novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-108.md

 Since all eyes were on him, he took a sip of beer to wet his throat and began to speak.

-"I don't know about that, but the web documents disclosed by 【Al Ta Beast】 are over 20 million.
+"I don't know about that, but the web documents disclosed by 【AltaVist】 are over 20 million.
 We're sharing part of it now, and once this sharing is complete, 【Jungle USA】 will be born in America."

 "In that sense, cheers!"